The Washington State University Pullman Catalog

 Architectural Studies

-The minor in architectural studies requires a minimum of 18 credits of which at least 9 must be upper-division and taken in residence at WSU or through WSU-approved education abroad or educational exchange courses.
+The minor in architectural studies requires a minimum of 18 credits of which at least 9 must be upper-division and earned in WSU courses or through WSU-approved education abroad or educational exchange courses.
 To be eligible to apply for the minor a student must have completed SDC 120 and have a minimum cumulative GPA of 3.00.
 Additional requirements include: ARCH 309, SDC 140, 250, 350; and 3 credits of 300-400-level ARCH coursework.

 Construction Management